dgryski/go-perfbook/performance.md

 Choose algorithms based on problem size: (stdlib quicksort) Detect and specialize for common or easy cases: stdlib string

+Beware algorithms with high startup costs.
+For example, search is O(log n), but you have to sort first.
+   If you just have a single search to do, a linear scan will be faster.
+   But if you're doing many sorts, the O(n log n) sort overhead will not matter as much

+Your benchmarks must use appropriately-sized inputs.
+As we've seen, different algorithms make sense at different input sizes.
+If your expected input range in <100, then your benchmarks should reflect that.
+Otherwise, choosing an algorithm which is optimal for n=10^6 might not be the fastest.

+Be able to generate representative test data.
+Different distributions of data can provoke different behaviours in your algorithm: think of the classic "quicksort is O(n^2) when the data is sorted" example.

 Cache common cases: Your cache doesn't even need to be huge.
   Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup